dxknight/chronos/README.md

 currently selected timer.
 Subsequent timers are relative to the previous timer in the string.

-The format of the string for a single timer is <expiry specification>/<message>.
+The format of the string for a single timer is expiry specification/message.
 You can delimit multiple consecutive timers with '+'.

 For example, you could enter a pomodoro style timer with: